 Spanish Linguistics, PhD

-Bilingualism, Heritage Language Pedagogy, Second Language Aquisition, Spanish Applied Linguistics, Spanish Sociolinguistics
+Bilingualism, Heritage Language Pedagogy, LEARNING, Linguistics, Pedagogy, Second Language Aquisition, Spanish Applied Linguistics, Spanish Language, Spanish Sociolinguistics, teaching

-The PhD program in Spanish linguistics offers advanced interdisciplinary graduate training that combines key areas in second language acquisition and teaching, applied linguistics, heritage language research and pedagogy, sociolinguistics and bilingualism.
-With the supportive guidance from their advisor, students are well prepared for a productive career in the discipline of Hispanic studies.
+The Doctor of Philosophy program in Spanish linguistics offers advanced interdisciplinary graduate training that combines key areas in second language acquisition and teaching, applied linguistics, heritage language research and pedagogy, sociolinguistics and bilingualism.
+With the supportive guidance from your advisor, you are well prepared for a productive career in the discipline of Hispanic studies.

 84 credit hours, a foreign language exam, a written comprehensive exam, a prospectus and a dissertation